rajsinghbagri/rajsinghbagri.github.io/README.md

 <br>
 A product & strategy person with a strong business orientation.
 Product strategy to improve customer/user experience & NPS in the growth phase startups and large organizations.
 Eager to solve problems in a fast-paced environment.
 <br>
-I have hands on experience in building SAAS prdouct & opimising the SAAS product.
+I have hands on experience in building SAAS prdouct & optimising the SAAS product.
 <br>
 I do freelancing in product development/management:) Reach out to me at rajsinghbagri18@gmail.com for collaboration and Optimising the business or Product.